 The majority of these extra calories should come from carbohydrates.
 Carbs are the most effective macronutrient at boosting leptin and thyroid levels, keeping the metabolism humming along and you burning as many calories as you can.

-A full diet break is returning your maintenance calorie intake for 1-2 weeks after a 8-12 week period of eating for fat loss.
+A full diet break is returning your maintenance calorie intake for 1-2 weeks after a 4-8 week period of eating a calorie deficit for fat loss.